w314/notes/javaNotes/javaAdvanced.md

 > What is the Optional class?

-It is a container object used to hold a value which could be non-null or null, and provides easy ways of handling either case
+It is a container/wrapper object used to hold a value which could be non-null or null, and provides easy ways of handling either case

 - The purpose of the class is to provide a type-level solution for representing optional values instead of null references.